uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/swapping-senior-management-for-students2.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>Everybody was very welcoming and said, ‘You’re absolutely not too old to become a teacher, we’re looking for people like you’.'<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">Everybody was very welcoming and said, ‘You’re absolutely not too old to become a teacher, we’re looking for people like you’.'<span class="icon-quote quote-close"></span></strong>
                 </div>
                <p>
                   Making the decision to leave an established career wasn’t easy, and I had to be sure Iwas making the right decision.
 I went to a ‘train to teach roadshow’, taking the opportunity to speak to experienced teachers, schools and universities that offer teacher training and fellow professionals seeking to establish a new career in teaching.